Monday, June 15, 2020

 increase in intensity.
 This is in stark contrast with worldly experiences and pleasures, which one anxiously fears their eventual end and destruction.
 Heaven on the other hand is qualified with the word "aadnin" (often rendered "Eden") which conveys the idea of settlement and stability 35:33.

 Humans will not cease being humans in paradise.
-Their human desires will perdure, whether in the areas of physical, material and spiritual pleasures.
-That is why one finds accross cultures and ages common references to otherworldy pleasures of the meritorious; no difficulty, no toil, no pain and grief, abundant space and resources, state of spiritual and physical bliss etc. But the Quran takes every one of those human desires and explains that the manner they will be enjoyed and the nature of these benefits and rewards will be free from blemishes, raised to a lofty state, and corresponding to the person's sacrifices in each of these spheres in this world.
+Their human desires will perdure, whether physical, psychological or spiritual.
+At the same time their innermost instincts and fears will be appeased, fears of death, loss, survival.
+That is why one finds across cultures and ages common references to otherworldly pleasures of the meritorious; no difficulty, no toil, no pain and grief, abundant space and resources, state of physical and mental contentment.
+But the Quran takes every one of those human desires and explains that the manner they will be enjoyed and the nature of these benefits and rewards will be free from blemishes, raised to a lofty state, and corresponding to the person's sacrifices in each of these spheres in this world.

 No comments: